rickoff/Rickoff/README.md

 - the id of the objects are displayed by the names present in the json
 - the seller makes money even if he is disconnected

+**HunterWorld**

+- add 100 random spawn point for creature or npc
+- when a boss creature appears the players receive a message
+- when a player kills a boss he receives a reward and a message displays that a rare creature was killed